lincc-frameworks-mask-incubator/gundam/docs/header.rst

 and log messages.
 Share this object with your collaborators instead of just the final plot.

-Though intented primarly for redshift surveys, it can also be adapted for simulation data and ultimately for any set of points in space.
+Though intended primarily for redshift surveys, it can also be adapted for simulation data and ultimately for any set of points in space.